taxmeifyoucan/p2p-trading/README.md

 * E2E encryption
   * no brainer, maybe if it is some self-hosted platform I would consider it not needed but pls encrypt everything)
 * Disappearing messages
-  * Turn them on, 2 days are the sweet spot from our experience
+  * Keeps only current bids, enhances privacy, 2-4 days are the sweet spot from our experience
 * Perfect forward secrecy
   * New members have no idea about previous trades
 * Groups work well